-Listed below are some interesting facts about thunder.
-For starters, thunder is caused by the rapid expansion and contraction of the air surrounding a lighting bolt.
-On average, a lightning bolt is about 5 times hotter than the surface of the sun or about 50,000°F!
-This causes the air around the lightning bolt to become super heated and as a result, the air rapidly expands in fractions of a second.
-However, the air doesn’t stay super heated for long and quickly dissipates the heat in fractions of second.
+Thunder is caused by the rapid expansion and contraction of the air surrounding a lighting bolt.
+On average, a lightning bolt is about 5 times hotter than the surface of the sun, or about 50,000°F!
+This causes the air to become super-heated and as a result, the air rapidly expands in fractions of a second.
+However, the air doesn’t stay super-heated for long and quickly dissipates the heat in fractions of second.

 Why is there a delay between lightning and thunder?

-To get a rough estimate of how far away the closest part of the lightning is to you, count the seconds from when you first saw the flash and when you first hear the thunder.
-Divide that number by 5 and that will tell you about how many miles away it was.
+To get a rough estimate of how far away the closest part of the lightning is to you, count the seconds from when you first saw the flash and when you heard the thunder.
+Divide that number by 5 and that will tell you roughly how many miles away it was.
 Another way to think of it is, every 5 seconds equals about 1 mile.
-This varies slightly with altitude, but it’s pretty much the same.
+This varies slightly with altitude, but it’s good enough for an estimate.

 Why does thunder rumble?

 Thunder rumbles for a few different reasons.
-The first being, a lightning bolt is very rarely a straight line and is never equally distant from you at all points.
+A lightning bolt is very rarely a straight line and is never equally distant from you at all points.
 A lightning bolt is on average 4 miles long, zig-zags all over the place, and can have many limbs that branch out in many different directions separated by many miles.
 As a result, the compression waves created by each part of the lightning bolt reach you at different times.
 The sound wave that has traveled a greater distance will be softer and arrive later than a compression wave created by a part of the lightning bolt that was closer to you, which will be louder.

 What is heat lightning and why is there no thunder?